SikuliX/SikuliX-Docs/src/main/resources/docs/source/scripting.rst

 	screen.find("imageset1/image2");
 	//first find omits .png, second find uses a relative path with a subfolder

-**Other places, where Sikuli looks for images**, are stored internally in the image path list.
+**Other places, where Sikuli should look for images**, can be added to the ``ImagePath``.

-When searching images, the path's are scanned in the order of the list.
+When searching images, the ``ImagePath list`` is scanned in the order of the list.
 The first image file with a matching image file name is used.

-Use the following functions to work with this list.
+**Use the following functions to work with this list.**

 .. py:function:: getImagePath()